argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

       $ ssh ALCFUserID@cerebras.alcf.anl.gov
     ``` -->

-1. BERT Code is in the [Bert](./bert/) directory of this repository.
+1. BERT Code is in the [bert](./bert/) directory of this repository.
 For your convenience, this code is also available locally.
    Copy BERT code to your `$HOME` directory.
     ```bash
     $ cp -r /projects/aitestbed_training/CS-2/model_zoo ~/
-    $ cd bert
+    $ cd model_zoo/modelzoo/transformers/tf/bert
     ```

 2. Connect to the one of the destination CS-2 chief node: